 Rich in unsaturated fatty acids and vitamin E, it is adversely affected by heat.
 With its subtle taste, it is perfect for salads and vegetables.

-Rich in monounsaturated fatty acids and antioxidants, this oil is not recommended for cooking but is an excellent aromatic asset for all types sof preparation.
+Rich in monounsaturated fatty acids and antioxidants, this oil is not recommendable for cooking but is an excellent aromatic asset for all types sof preparation.

 The specialist’s advice

 Consumption of processed industrial products should be limited as far as possible.
 Rich in sugar, salt, preservatives, additives and unhealthy fat, factory-produced food is not good for your health.
-We can’t stress it enough: nothing can beat a good meal cooked with natural products.
+We can’t stress it enough: nothing can beat a balanced diet with a good meal cooked with natural products.

 This article was first published in INSIDE The magazine of Clinique La Prairie.